The 60-second version

 Practical takeaways

-- Fish oil produces real reductions in exercise-induced muscle damage, DOMS, and inflammation at 2-4g EPA+DHA daily.
+- Fish oil produces real reductions in exercise-induced muscle damage, DOMS, and inflammation, with effects documented at doses as low as 1.8g total omega-3 daily and emerging by 48 hours post-exercise, not immediately.

 - The supplements that work: 2-3g combined EPA+DHA daily (read labels carefully — not the same as 2-3g of total fish oil).